andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 .. image:: /images/advanced_options01.png

-.. note:: If you don't have a Google account and don't want to create one, you can use a Captcha extension available in the `Joomla directory <https://extensions.joomla.org/tags/captcha>`_.
+.. note:: If you don't have a Google account and don't want to create one, you can use a Captcha extension available in the `Joomla Extenstions Directory <https://extensions.joomla.org/tags/captcha>`_.

 With the **Classic** form type: